Samskrita Bharati: Effectiveness

 Even as he acknowledges that "end of the ten days, the participants have a reasonable command of many basic features of (simple) Sanskrit and can formulate a wide variety of expressions.", Hastings notes:

 While the Sanskrit conversation camps have garnered a great degree of public visibility for the Sanskrit revival movement, they have not generated as large and dedicated a following as Samskrita Bharati would hope.
 The organisation has a host of follow-up activities for graduates of the introductory ten-day camps, but there is a substantial attrition rate after initial exposure in the camps.

 Origin

 Chamu Krishna Shastry, a Sanskrit scholar from Tirupati Sanskrit College along with five of his colleagues, after graduating in Sanskrit, came up with a methodology of teaching spoken Sanskrit through the "Speak Samskritam" (called a Sambhāṣaṇa Śibiram) course with ten-day capsule classes of two hours duration.
-Within a short span of time, this methodology became a trend blazer in the field of teaching Sanskritam.
+Within a short span of time, this methodology became a trailblazer in the field of teaching Sanskrit.
 This "Speak Samskritam" Movement took off in 1981 from Bangalore city, and later "Samskrita Bharati"—a national level organisation—was established in New Delhi in 1995.